zainmehdi/UR-Simulation-in-Unity-Hardware-in-the-loop-Animation-of-Real-Robot/README.md

 UR Simulator in Unity for replicating real UR with hardware in the loop

-This fork contains a TCP server that can connect to real UR5/UR10 and some modifications in the joint angle mapping to replicate actual robot.
-Moreover GUI has been added and extended to allow for camera rotation.
+This fork contains following modifications
+# TCP server that can connect to real UR5/UR10
+# Some modifications in the joint angle mapping to replicate actual robot.
+# Buttons for camera rotation.

 You need to publish joint angles from UR script to this server in order to replicate motion.

 Results on Editor: